 The most common way to diagnose Hyperglycemia is by the Oral Glucose Tolerance Test.
 In this you will be asked to take about 75 grams of carbohydrates in a fasting state, and your blood sugars will be tested two hours later.
-Blood sugar levels between 140-200 mg/dL is considered as Prediabetes while levels above 200 mg/dL are diagnosed as Diabetes.
+Range of fasting blood sugar between 140-200 mg/dL is considered as Prediabetes while levels above 200 mg/dL are diagnosed as Diabetes.

 Hyperglycemia doesn't cause symptoms until glucose values are significantly raised, and even then they develop slowly and over several weeks/months and sometimes even years.

 The longer our blood sugar levels stay high, the more serious the complications and more difficult to reverse the condition.
 However, quite often many may not show any symptoms and not even notice or be aware of it for a long time despite elevated blood sugar levels.
 Hence it is highly recommended to Look out for both Early and Later Signs and Symptoms.